Analysis | The Trump campaign has a new effort to rebut his lousy poll numbers. It’s not good.

 - Internal polling is conducted in multiple languages.

-One advantage of Stepien's argument here is that he can talk about media polling broadly while conflating different methods and tools the pollsters use.
-So, for example, The Post's polls with ABC News are live-caller polls using professional callers and are conducted in multiple languages.
+One advantage of Stepien’s argument here is that he can talk about media polling broadly while conflating different methods and tools the pollsters use.
+So, for example, The Washington Post’s polls with ABC News are live-caller polls using professional callers and are conducted in multiple languages.
 So are many of the other most recognized polls.
-Some polls do use more questionable tactics that haven't necessarily been proven to be accurate, but conflating them with polls like ours is intentionally meant to muddy the waters.
+Some polls do use more questionable tactics that haven’t necessarily been proved to be accurate, but conflating them with polls like ours is meant to muddy the waters.

 Some of the advantages that Stepien cites aren’t advantages at all.
 Filtering for likely voters four months before the election necessarily makes assumptions that could turn out to be inaccurate.
 Calling random phone numbers is a tricky way to ensure that you’re calling registered voters, but it’s a good way to call random people for polling that’s got a broader scope than looking just at views of the election.

-The simplest rejection of Stepien's argument, though, is to point to the repeated success of high-quality polls in predicting election outcomes.
-While Stepien's boss, the president, likes to claim that polls like Fox News's were wildly wrong in 2016, the reality is that national polling four years ago was remarkably accurate.
-Most polls gave Clinton an advantage of a few points which, you'll recall, is actually how the 2016 election turned out.
+The simplest rejection of Stepien’s argument, though, is to point to the repeated success of high-quality polls in predicting election outcomes.
+While Stepien’s boss, the president, likes to claim that polls like Fox News’s were wildly wrong in 2016, the reality is that national polling four years ago was remarkably accurate.
+Most polls gave Clinton an advantage of a few points, which, you’ll recall, is actually how the 2016 election turned out.

 One good indicator that Stepien understands that polls like Fox’s are quality polls is that he used Fox’s results to argue that Trump enjoyed an enthusiasm advantage.
 You can’t simply declare that methodologies like the one used by Fox News are bad or that college students can’t be trusted to poll effectively a few paragraphs after touting Fox and Siena College polls as proof of your point.
 That’s not how it works.

-Sorry to inform the Do Nothing Democrats, but I am getting VERY GOOD internal Polling Numbers.
-Just like 2016, the @nytimes Polls are Fake!
-The @FoxNews Polls are a JOKE!
-Do you think they will apologize to me & their subscribers AGAIN when I WIN?
-People want LAW, ORDER & SAFETY!— Donald J. Trump (@realDonaldTrump) June 29, 2020

 More broadly, the public should absolutely not trust internal polling — conducted opaquely and released strategically — over public polling in which methodologies and questions are released for review.
-Internal polls have repeatedly proven to be wildly inaccurate, as they did in 2014 when polling internal to former Virginia representative Eric Cantor's campaign showed him winning reelection by more than 30 points.
+Internal polls have repeatedly proved to be wildly inaccurate, as they did in 2014 when polling internal to former Virginia congressman Eric Cantor’s campaign showed him winning reelection by more than 30 points.
 He lost by 11 points.
-There are certainly examples of public polls getting results wrong (as in several states in 2016), but at least there's some subsequent measure of accountability.
+There are certainly examples of public polls getting results wrong (as in several states in 2016), but at least there’s some subsequent measure of accountability.

-In fairness to Stepien, he may simply be echoing a line that has been used by Trump's team repeatedly in recent weeks as polls have shown Trump losing the national vote by a double-digit margin.
+In fairness to Stepien, he may simply be echoing a line that has been used by Trump’s team repeatedly in recent weeks as polls have shown him losing the national vote by a double-digit margin.
 Three weeks ago, Trump tweeted another memo from a pollster arguing that a CNN poll showing him trailing Biden by a wide margin was similarly intended to suppress his November vote.

-That memo was written by the guy who did Eric Cantor’s internal polling.
+That memo was written by the guy who did Cantor’s internal polling.